 1 Stalk of Celery Chopped (about ⅓ of a cup)

 4 Cups Veggie Stock

 Sea Salt and Pepper to Taste

 1 Cup Raw Sunflower Seeds, soaked in boiling water for at least 1 hour

 - Begin by soaking the sunflower seeds and set aside.
 Next, chop your tomatoes.
-If you have larger ones like Roma or beefsteak, cut them in 1/4.
+If you have larger ones like Roma or beefsteak, cut them in ¼.
 Little ones like cherry tomatoes can be cut in half or roasted whole.
-Arrange the tomatoes on a parchment lined baking tray and drizzle with 3 Tbsp. of the oil and sprinkle with the 2 tsp. salt and 1 tsp. pepper.
+Arrange the tomatoes on a parchment lined baking tray and drizzle with 3 tablespoon of the oil and sprinkle with the 2 teaspoon salt and 1 teaspoon pepper.
 Roast in a 190 C (375 F) oven for 45 minutes to 1 hour.
 This step can also be done a day or two ahead of making the soup.